A visit to the Butterfly Farm is one to enjoy with family & friends.

 To keep our butterflies happy and flying the temperature within the Flight Area is tropical and humid all year round with temperatures above 27 degrees.

-During busy periods such as weekends and school holidays tickets should be booked online to guarantee entrance and avoid disappointment.
+During busy periods such as weekends and school holidays, tickets should be booked online to guarantee entrance and avoid disappointment.

 If you are visiting term time in the week there is no need to book just turn up and pay on the day.
 Credit, debit cards and cash are accepted.

-The butterfly farm expects to be busy during school holidays and at high season weekends.
-If you prefer a quieter visit it is recomended to book your visit during term time when it is likely to be quieter or at weekends and school holidays after 3PM or after 2PM in the winter months.
+If you prefer a quieter visit it is recomended to book your visit either during term time when it is likely to be quieter; or at weekends and school holidays after 3PM in spring and summer or after 2PM in the winter months.
+If you need advise on a quieter visit, please email enquiries@butterflyfarm.co.uk

 We politely ask that if you or a member of your family feel ill in any way on the day of your visit that you DO NOT visit the farm but reschedule.
 For assistance with amending bookings please email enquiries@butterflyfarm.co.uk